-- Upon arrival at the SNS-RSS facility, the logistics staff will conduct an in-depth inventorying of the vaccine against provided packing slips and upload information into the state’s inventory management system to begin tracking movement and delivery of the vaccine.
+- Upon arrival at the SNS-RSS facility, the logistics staff will conduct an in-depth inventorying of the vaccine against provided packing slips and upload information into the state’s warehouse management system (WMS) to begin tracking movement and delivery of the vaccine.
 The vaccine will be kept in ultra-cold storage freezers until it is time to repackage for shipment.
-IDPH will provide the logistics staff and SNS-RSS incident command the allocations of vaccines to begin repackaging for delivery.
+IDPH will provide the logistics staff and SNS-RSS incident command team the allocations of vaccines to begin repackaging for delivery.

 - Vaccine will be prepared for shipment to 10 RHCCs in the state (excluding Chicago) at 2°C to 8°C.